New York

 Where does your New York practice stand?

-Our free assessment checks your Google presence, Psychology Today profile, website, and AI search visibility across New York.
+Our Free Practice Checkup checks your Google presence, Psychology Today profile, website, and AI search visibility across New York.
 Takes 2 minutes.

 New York participates in PSYPACT.
 The state has permanent telehealth provisions with parity requirements.
 Telehealth has become a standard part of NYC therapy practice post-pandemic, with many therapists offering hybrid models.
 Upstate New York relies on telehealth to address provider shortages in rural communities.